JacquesCarette/Drasil/People/Jason/code-generator/rendering-in-drasil.md

    CSS to disk' tool.
 It should likely be moved elsewhere.
 3. The
    [`JSON`](https://github.com/JacquesCarette/Drasil/blob/5ab30a2ba1915b17d9102ff6c86d28eb212512e2/code/drasil-printers/lib/Language/Drasil/JSON/Print.hs#L1-L2)
-   renderer is really a JupyterNotebook generator.
-It doesn't use a JSON renderer in the backend [to create new new cells](https://github.com/JacquesCarette/Drasil/blob/5ab30a2ba1915b17d9102ff6c86d28eb212512e2/code/drasil-printers/lib/Language/Drasil/JSON/Helpers.hs#L128-L142).
+   renderer is really a Jupyter Notebook generator.
+It doesn't use a JSON renderer in the backend [to create new cells](https://github.com/JacquesCarette/Drasil/blob/5ab30a2ba1915b17d9102ff6c86d28eb212512e2/code/drasil-printers/lib/Language/Drasil/JSON/Helpers.hs#L128-L142).
-   We should rename it.
+   We should rename it, at least.
 4. The
    [`Markdown`](https://github.com/JacquesCarette/Drasil/blob/5ab30a2ba1915b17d9102ff6c86d28eb212512e2/code/drasil-printers/lib/Language/Drasil/Markdown/Print.hs#L36-L42)
    renderer is also really an `mdBook` generator.